CleanCut/ultimate_rust2/README.md

 - Open up the `src/main.rs` file.
 - Follow the numbered exercise instructions in the code comments.

-If you encounter any problems with the exercises, please feel free to use the online course communication tools to contact me, or [open an discussion].
+If you encounter any problems with the exercises, please feel free to use the online course communication tools to contact me, or [open a discussion].
 Either way. 😄

 For your convenience, here is a list of all the exercises, with links to view the code on GitHub.